-Lara is a writer, researcher, and educator of mixed Japanese Canadian heritage, and the author of Obaasan’s Boots, a children’s novel based on her family’s experience of being uprooted, incarcerated, and dispossessed, and co-written with her cousin, Janis Bridger (Second Story Press, October 2023).
+Lara is a writer, researcher, and educator of mixed Japanese Canadian heritage, and the author of Obaasan’s Boots, a children’s novel based on her family’s experience of being uprooted, incarcerated, and dispossessed, co-written with her cousin, Janis Bridger (Second Story Press, October 2023).

 Obaasan's Boots